kigster/attr_memoized/README.md

 # AttrMemoized

 This is a simple, and yet rather useful **memoization** library, with a specific goal of being **thread-safe** during lazy-loading of attributes.
-Class method `attr_memoized` automatically generates an attribute reader and writer methods that performed delayed initialization in a thread-safe way.
+Class method `attr_memoized` automatically generates attribute reader and attribute writer methods.
+The reader performs a lazy-initialization of each variable in a thread-safe.
+The writer performs an assignment in a thread-safe way.

+Any `attr_memoized` attribute may depend on any number of regular attributes or other `attr_memoized` attributes.

-The library expects that you treat the attributes, once you fetch them, **as read-only constants**.
-You can _re-assign_ an attribute after it's already been initialized, and such assignment will also be performed within a thread-safe lock.
-You can disable attribute writer generation by passing `writer: false` option to `attr_memoized` method.
+You can disable writer method generation by passing `writer: false` option to `attr_memoized` method.

-The gems solves the race condition problem in lazy-initialization by creating thread-safe wrappers around (possibly) thread-unsafe operations.
+This gems provides a shorthand syntax of defining lazy-initialized variables as one-liners, while additionally providing thrfead-safety guarantees around lazy-initilization or assignment.

 #### Caveat

-Note, that if the initialization returns a "falsey" result (ie, `false` or `nil`), then the attribute will attempt to be re-initialized every time its "reader" method is called.
+Note, that if the initialization or assignment returns a "falsey" result (ie, `false` or `nil`), then the attribute will attempt to be re-initialized every time its "reader" method is called.
 This is not a bug.
 We treat falsey value as uninitialized by design.

 ## Complete Example